What is MRSA?

 MRSA is a drug resistant strain of the common staphylococcus aureus bacteria.
 Bacteria can live outside your body and can also live quietly on your skin until it finds a cut, wound or graze to infect.
 It is found on the skin of 1-2% of people – but ordinary staphylococcus aureus is on the skin of up to 35% of people.
 Both MRSA and Staph can cause infections on your skin or in wounds but MRSA is harder to treat as it is resistant to several antibiotics.
 MRSA is often caught in hospitals but is becoming common in the community.
 Discover what you need to know about infection, symptoms, treatment and prevention here.

 First – an explanation of the MRSA initials.

 - Methicillin – this was one of the first drugs used against staphylococcus aureus infections.
 MRSA is now resistant to many other penicillin and cephalosporin drugs but this one gave it its name.

 - Resistant – while many drugs kill the bacteria they are aimed at others don’t or people stop before the drug has completed the task.
 This allows the bacteria to begin to resist that drug when it encounters it again.

 - Staphylococcus aureus – this is a common type of bacteria that looks like a bunch of grapes under the microscope.
 The name has greek origins

 How do you catch MRSA?

 You can catch MRSA in the home, in hospitals or in public environments with high touch surfaces used by many people.
 It is often accidentally left behind by an MRSA carrier on hard surfaces where it can survive for weeks.
 High contact sport, shared gym equipment, sex and shared household items can also be part of the MRSA transmission chain.
-What is MRSA – How do you catch it
+How do you catch MRSA

 What are the symptoms of MRSA?